Functional equations in formal power series: Introduction

 The group $k_1[[z]]$ has been intensively studied (see e. g. \cite{bab2}, \cite{bab1}, \cite{bak}, \cite{bru}, \cite{j}, \cite{1}, \cite{2}, \cite{muc}, \cite{rei}, \cite{sche}, \cite{schw}).
 In this paper, we focus on the less studied semigroup $\Gamma$ with an emphasis on equations in $\Gamma$.
 In other words, we study functional equations in formal powers series of order at least two.
 An example of such an equation is simply the equation \be \l{abo} A=A_1\circ A_2 \circ \dots \circ A_r, \ \ \ r\geq 2,\ee where $A\in \Gamma$ is a given and $A_1, A_2, \dots, A_r\in \Gamma$ are unknown, describing the ways in which an element $A$ of $\Gamma$ can be represented as a composition of other elements of $\Gamma$.
 Although the problem of characterizing solutions of \eqref{abo} is fundamental, we were unable to find relevant references in the literature, and provide an answer in this paper.
 Specifically, we describe {\it equivalence classes} of decompositions \eqref{abo}, where two decompositions \be \la{decc} A=A_1\circ A_2\circ \dots \circ A_k \ \ \ \ {\rm and} \ \ \ \ A=\widehat A_1\circ \widehat A_{2}\circ \dots \circ \widehat A_m,\ee are considered as equivalent if $k=m$ and there exist elements $\mu_i,$ $1\leq i \leq k-1,$ of $k_1[[z]]$ such that \be \la{decc0} A_1=\widehat A_1\circ \mu_1^{-1}, \ \ \ A_i=\mu_{i-1}\circ \widehat A_i \circ \mu_{i}^{-1}, \ \ \ 1<i< k, \ \ \ {\rm and} \ \ \ A_k=\mu_{k-1}\circ \widehat A_k. \ee

 Let us recall that for every $A\in\Gamma$ of order $n$ there exists an element $\beta_A$ of $ k_1[[z]]$, called the {\it B\"ottcher function}, such that

-The B\"ottcher function is not defined in a unique way, but if $\beta_A$ is some B\"ottcher function, then any other B\"ottcher function has the form $\beta_A\circ \v z,$ where $ \v^{n-1}=1.$ In this notation, our main result about equation \eqref{abo} is the following.
+The B\"ottcher function is not defined in a unique way; however, if $\beta_A$ is some B\"ottcher function, then any other B\"ottcher function has the form $\beta_A\circ \v z,$ where $ \v^{n-1}=1.$ In this notation, our main result concerning equation \eqref{abo} is the following.

 \bt \l{mt1} Let $A\in \Gamma$ be a formal power series of order $n$, and $\beta_A$ some B\"otcher function.
 Then every decomposition \be \l{eq1} A= A_1\circ A_2 \circ \dots \circ A_r\ee of $A$ into a composition of elements $A_1, A_2, \dots ,A_r$ of $\Gamma$ is equivalent to the decomposition \be \l{eq3} A=(\beta_A\circ z^{\ord A_1})\circ z^{\ord A_2} \circ \dots \circ (z^{\ord A_r}\circ \beta_A^{-1}).\ee Thus, equivalence classes of decompositions of $A$ are in a one-to-one correspondence with ordered factorizations of $n$. \et